-Doing Broken Coast’s Pipe Dream today, direct medical purchase.
+Doing Broken Coast Pipe Dream today, direct medical purchase.

 Reviewed this one previously, as purchased from a recreational store, but I wasn’t a big fan of it.

-You know when you enter someones house?
+Do you know when you enter someone’s house?
 You take off your shoes, and you feel cold hard tile under your feet.
 Walking in, you might feel the metal Schluter that separates the tile from the hardwood, which feels a bit softer.
 Keep on walking in.
-Don’t worry about why the hardwood doesn’t extend to the door in this house; now we’ve arrived at carpet, which is plush, and feels very comfy on our feet.
+Don’t worry about why the hardwood doesn’t extend to the door in this house; now we’ve arrived at the carpet, which is plush and feels very comfy on our feet.

-I often think about flavour profiles similarly, where the top, middle and bottom of the profile have different feels, and the character of the profile is made up, not just from the sum of their parts, but also the distance in between that is covered.
-And you can add other senses to this, like scent, which bring another dimension to the picture.
+I often think about flavor profiles similarly, where the top, middle, and bottom of the profile have different feels, and the character of the profile is made up, not just from the sum of their parts, but also the distance in between that is covered.
+And you can add other senses to this, like the scent, which brings another dimension to the picture.

 So maybe an entertaining profile is like walking across cool dew on wet grass, then moving into something abrasive, like gravel before a comforting feel, like sand.
 And the character would be like walking to the beach on a cool morning.

-Within this analogy, Pipe Dream is like walking across carpet made of nylon, then polyester carpet, and then back to nylon again.
-Its character is like fine grit sandpaper; uniform, without much distance traveled between the peaks and valleys.
+Within this analogy, Coast Pipe Dream is like walking across a carpet made of nylon, then polyester carpet, and then back to nylon again.
+Its character is like fine-grit sandpaper; uniform, without much distance traveled between the peaks and valleys.

 Any description of its aroma I feel different about the next time I see it, but that’s inconsequential compared to how bland it is overall; doesn’t have enough transition to bring the emotion.
-These days, people want to love something that slapz; powerful enough to do you in, and raise the dead to bring you back.
+These days, people want to love something that slaps; powerful enough to do you in, and raises the dead to bring you back.

-Good flavour expresses itself desperately; like late night youth, spending their last dollar to buy their lover a drink.
-Pipe Dream has potential, but is coy; it’s a question left unasked after the last song at the dance; it ain’t sweeping you off your feet.
+The good flavor expresses itself desperately; like late-night youth, spending their last dollar to buy their lover a drink.
+Coast Pipe Dream has potential, but is coy; it’s a question left unasked after the last song at the dance; it ain’t sweeping you off your feet.

-That’s my feel on Pipe Dream, anyways, after seeing it twice.
+That’s my feeling on Coast Pipe Dream, anyways, after seeing it twice.
 Same batch, sold by two different vendors.

 Direct Medical vs Recreational Purchase

-The real interesting part of this review is the difference in price and quality between the same batch of cannabis, that was sold both by the producer direct, and the recreational store.
+The real interesting part of this review is the difference in price and quality between the same batch of cannabis, which was sold both by the producer direct, and the recreational store.

 The direct medical is also more expensive, regularly $12.58/g vs the same offering from a recreational store ($11.43/g).